 That being said, there are automation programs like Optymzer.
 They are designed to take many manual work hours away from the client manager to save time.
 This allows for higher client loads and more time to focus on other strategies.
 In some companies, you may not have one dedicated specialist – you may have a client manager who you communicate with, while they report to a technical team who carry out the work.

-PPC Specialists at Vine Street Digital manage an average of 20 (at a maximum of 40) clients each, depending on the amount of work required.
+PPC Specialists at Vine Street Digital manage an average of 10–20 (at a maximum of 40) clients each, depending on the amount of work required.
 This allows more hands-on management and a higher level of awareness of what’s happening in the accounts.
-Our PPC Specialists like this more personalised approach, and is one of the reasons for moving on from larger agencies.
+Our PPC Specialists prefer this more personalised approach, and it is one of the reasons for moving on from larger agencies.

 “How often are changes made in my account?”